The substances involved tend to be members of the 10 classes of drug that typically cause substance-related disorders:

 Recreational drug use has existed in one form or another for centuries.
 People have used drugs for a variety of reasons, including

 People who take drugs recreationally may take them occasionally in relatively small doses, often without doing themselves harm.
 That is, users do not develop drug withdrawal, and the drug does not physically harm them (at least in the short term).
-Drugs usually considered recreational include opium, alcohol, nicotine, marijuana, caffeine, hallucinogenic mushrooms (see also Mushroom (Toadstool) Poisoning), and cocaine.
+Drugs usually considered recreational include opium, alcohol, nicotine, marijuana, caffeine, hallucinogenic mushrooms (see also Mushroom [Toadstool] Poisoning), and cocaine.
 Many recreational drugs are considered "natural" because they are close to their plant origin.
-They contain a mixture of low-concentration psychoactive ingredients rather than isolated psychoactive compounds.
+They contain a mixture of low-concentration psychoactive ingredients rather than an isolated, more concentrated psychoactive compound.

 Recreational drugs are usually taken by mouth or inhaled.

 People usually progress from experimentation to occasional use and then to heavy use and sometimes to a substance use disorder.
 This progression is complex and only partially understood.
 The process depends on interactions between the drug, user, and setting.